Identify Any Object From a Photo — Free AI Tool

 A photo object identifier uses an uploaded image to infer what something is, then returns likely names, categories, and close visual matches.
 Lens App supports this workflow on mobile, with photos deleted after analysis for privacy.

-The process is a practical use of [computer vision](https://en.wikipedia.org/wiki/Computer_vision): software reads visual patterns such as edges, colors, textures, shapes, logos, and text.
-Visual identification helps when you have a photo but no name for the subject.
+The process is a practical use of computer vision: software reads visual patterns such as edges, colors, textures, shapes, logos, and text.
+Visual recognition is useful when an image shows something you want identified but you are not sure what to call it.

 It can answer broad searches like “what is this,” but it is not magic.
 The best results usually come from a clear image, a tight crop, and one distinctive feature in frame.